I used to live my life according to how the world told me to.

 I want you to prove yourself wrong about what you’re capable and deserving of.
 I want you to speak truth to what your soul really desires.
 I want you to love yourself — all of yourself.

-I dream that after we work together, you’ll wake up every day realizing you created your dream life.
+My dream is that you wake up every day realizing you *created* your dream life.

 Not by chance but on purpose.